probablybenallen/AtemWebTally/README.md

 Requires tweaking to work in each individual scenario, but built as a proof of concept

-Uses the settings file to select ATEM IP address
+Uses the settings.js file to select ATEM IP address

 to start just webpage tally with "npm start" and access it an a webpage on a phone or pc at http://localhost to select your camera number from the dropdown